piyush-saurabh/golang-authentication/README.md

 # Authentication in Golang
-Build a REST API in golang and protect them with authentication and authorization using OAuth
+Build a REST API in golang and protect them with authentication using OAuth

 Ref: https://auth0.com/blog/authentication-in-golang/